MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-creating-flowfields-and-flowfilters.md

             CalcFormula = exist (Customer where (Payments = const (0),
                                                  "No." = field ("No.")));
             FieldClass = FlowField;
-            Caption = 'Specifies whether it is the customer's first entry';
+            Caption = 'Specifies whether it is the customer''s first entry';
         }

         field(10; "Customer Balance"; Decimal)